Indiana Jones and the Kingdom of the Crystal Skull: Accolades

 The film was nominated for Best Action Movie at the 2009 Critics' Choice Awards.
 The Visual Effects Society nominated it for Best Single Visual Effect of the Year (the valley destruction), Best Outstanding Matte Paintings, Best Models and Miniatures, and Best Created Environment in a Feature Motion Picture (the inside of the temple).
 The film ranks 453rd on Empire's 2008 list of the 500 greatest movies of all time.
 It was nominated at the Saturn Awards for Best Science Fiction Film, Best Director, Best Actor, Best Supporting Actor, Best Costumes and Best Special Effects.
 It won Best Costumes.
 At the 51st Grammy Awards, John Williams won an award for the Mutt Williams theme.

 In 2008, the film won the Razzie Award for Worst Prequel, Remake, Rip-off or Sequel.
 Comcast voted it the 11th-worst film sequel of all time.
 Paste magazine ranked the movie 10th on its list "The 20 Worst Sequels to Good Movies".
 Listverse.com ranked the film 8th on its list of the "Top 10 Worst Movie Sequels".

 Lawsuit

 In late 2012, the director of the Institute of Archaeology of Belize, Dr. Jaime Awe, sued Lucasfilm, Disney, and Paramount Pictures on behalf of the country Belize for using the Mitchell-Hedges skull's "likeness" in the film.
-(Awe claimed that if the Mitchell-Hedges skull was actually found in Belize, then it had been stolen from his country, and the defendants were profiting off its likeness.)
+Awe claimed that if the Mitchell-Hedges skull was actually found in Belize, then it had been stolen from his country, and the defendants were profiting off its likeness.

 Sequel

 On March 15, 2016, Walt Disney Studios announced that Spielberg and Ford would both return for a fifth Indiana Jones film, initially scheduled for release on July 19, 2019.
 After multiple delays, this was finally changed to June 30, 2023.
 In February 2020, it was revealed that Spielberg had stepped down as the film's director and that James Mangold had entered negotiations to direct.
-Spielberg, Kennedy, and Marshall will serve as producers.
+The fifth film, Indiana Jones and the Dial of Destiny, was released by Disney on June 30, 2023.